Publications

 Working Papers

-Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms (Job Market Paper)
+Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms Major Revision at Marketing Science

 with Ron Berman.